PFRman/bpkp/README.md

 ### Background
 This is the first little project in my Bachelor's project, supervised by Hannah Bast.

-As a first step, I translated and modified the SPARQL-parser that I created for exercise sheet no. 12 of the Information Retrieval lecture.
-Additionally, I added some syntax highlighting in the output.
+As a first step, I translated, modified and enhanced the SPARQL-parser, which I created for exercise sheet no. 12 of the Information Retrieval lecture.
+Additionally, I added some syntax highlighting to the output.